 2017.09 - 2017.10 CASe/Method: Collaborative User Journey Mapping Method Customer; VISMA

 Narratives help recall previous experiences better.
 Experiences that are embedded into contextual and episodial flows in our memory.

-• Primarily a Storyboard with three initial story steps - beginning, middle, end - form the basis for the session.
-These help users navigate and orient themselves.
+• A Storyboard with three initial story steps - beginning, middle and end-point.
+This sets the scope for the session help the users navigate and orient themselves.

-• In addition to this a number of "actions cards" depicting the most frequent and common tasks within the flow are presented.
-These are used to create the description of and interactions in the flow.
+• In addition, a number of "actions cards" depicting most frequent and common tasks within the flow are presented.
+These are used to create the users story for the flow.

-A restricted amount of time is given to the participant in order to get them into action.
+• A restricted space of time is also given in order to get participants into action and avoid hesitation.

-After that they sat down together discussing the journey.
-When doing this adding of forgotten sub-flows or missed out tasks are added as their story unravels.
+Here the participant recites the "story", providing explanations and clarifications.
+When doing this additional cards, forgotten sub-flows or missed out tasks are often added as the story unravels.

+2017.09 - 2017.10 CASe/Method: Collaborative User Journey Mapping Method Customer; VISMA